jVi in NetBeans

 :rfdo[wn], :rfpus[hdown] Refactor > Push Down...

-:rfvar[iable] Refactor > Introduce Variable...
+:rfintrovar[iable] Refactor > Introduce Variable...

-:rfcon[stant] Refactor > Introduce Constant...
+:rfintrocon[stant] Refactor > Introduce Constant...

-:rffie[ld] Refactor > Introduce Field...
+:rfintrofie[ld] Refactor > Introduce Field...

-:rfmet[hod] Refactor > Introduce Method...
+:rfintromet[hod] Refactor > Introduce Method...

 Options

-Built for NetBeans There are several options that control jVi's behavior.
-They can be found though NetBeans' Main Menu at Tools > Options > AdvancedOptions > Editing > jViOptionsAndConfiguration.
-Note that there are Sub Pages that contain jVi options as well.
+There options that control jVi's behavior are found though NetBeans' Main Menu at Tools > Options > jViConfig.
+Note that there are several sub tabs that contain jVi options as well.
 Most of these are well known vim options.
 If you click on an option name, a description of the option is displayed.
 The option names can generally be used in vim to get help if you want a more detailed description of what the option does.

 :set options details.
 The options shiftwidth, expandtabs and tabstop are per file options, so that any editor clones of a given file have the same value for these options.
 Different files can have different values for these options.
-The values set through the GUI are the default values for the options, so setting the values in the GUI is like putting them in a .vimrc.
-Any modeline settings are applied after the GUI option values.
-Note that jVi changes the NetBeans values of these options to keep NetBeans in sync with the options of the file being edited.
-The number options should be per window, but netbeans applys it to all windows.
+The values set through the UI, in the Buffer Modification tab of the jViConfig options are the default values when a file is opened; setting the values in the UI is like putting them in a .vimrc.
+Any modeline settings are applied after the UI option values.
+The number options should be per window, but NetBeans applies it to all windows.

 Autoindent and other such editor features are handled and configured through NetBeans.